IT product development – scaling up

 - gaining a qualitative insight into the codebase, configuration files

 In this particular order!

-At the operational level we usually start the project in the same way – we ask to be assigned a relatively independent task (new functionality, some spare module etc.).
-When we face the assigned task we go through all the steps mentioned above.
-Then, we ask for another task, and another, and another, until finally the client’s team stops to see us as just a supplier and we become a full-fledged business partner.
+At the operational level, we usually start the project in the same way – we ask the company to define a fairly self-contained, independent task (a new functionality, some additional module).
+When we face the assigned task, we go through all the steps mentioned above.
+Then, we ask for another task, and another, and another, until finally the client’s team doesn’t see us as just a supplier and we become a full-fledged business partner.
 After all, nothing builds a bond like a brotherhood in arms.

-Thanks to this, we solve a very specific problem.
-It took us a while before we realized that we do not only ensure high quality programmers and guarantee a predictable work pace in the project.
-Above all we are taking a huge administration problem from the client.
-Thanks to that, the management can commit its valuable time to business development, without worrying about the issues of recruitment, programming teams management and quality assurance.
-That’s just the way it is sometimes, it’s hard to realize what is the greatest strength of your own business.
+We solve a very specific problem.
+It took us a while before we realized that we do not only ensure high-quality developers and guarantee a predictable work pace in the project.
+Above all, we are taking a huge administration problem from the client.
+Thanks to this, the management department can channel its valuable time to business development, without worrying about the issues of recruitment, dev team management, and quality assurance.
+That's the way it is, sometimes it’s hard to realize what the greatest strength of your own business is.

-If you want to know more about how we work and how we can help you in your situation, please contact us, e.g. via contact form below.
-We will contact you shortly.
+If you want to know more about how we work and how we can help you in your situation, write to us via the contact form below.
+We will get back to you shortly.